AvaMGardiner/COMP3130-Mobile-Application-Development/README.md

 - **Major Work Deliverable-II: Design and Development of a Mobile Application**

 In my Major Work Deliverable-II, I designed and developed a mobile app using Expo/React-Native.
-The app, centered around recording charity information, allowed users to manage their charity collections.
+The app, centered around recording charity information, allows users to manage their charity collections.
 The project was open-ended, encouraging exploration beyond classroom teachings.
 I had the freedom to adjust the app’s structure and content as needed.
 This project evaluated my skills in design, implementation, testing, and deployment of a mobile application.